 American participants will spend two weeks in China, Hong Kong, Mongolia, or Taiwan visiting their counterparts and collaborating with them on their projects, learning about life and work in the place they are visiting, and giving presentations on their work.

-If the global situation makes international travel impossible, we plan to proceed with virtual programming.
+If the international situation makes international travel impossible, we plan to proceed with virtual programming.

 This is a program of the U.S. Department of State, administered by the National Committee on U.S.-China Relations.